This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-- Milk: Use any percentage of cow’s milk (whole, skim, 1%, or 2%).
-You can also use almond milk, half & half, or cream instead.
+- Milk: Use any type of cow’s milk, or substitute with almond milk, half & half, or cream for a richer flavor.

 How To Make Peach Scones

-The photos and instructions are here to help you visualize how to make peach scones.
-See the recipe box below for ingredient amounts and full recipe instructions.
+The photos show you how to make a small batch of peach scones.
+See the recipe card below for ingredient amounts and full recipe instructions.

-- In a large mixing bowl, stir together flour, sugar, baking powder, salt, cinnamon, and baking soda.
+- Mix the dry ingredients: In a large bowl, stir together the flour, sugar, baking powder, salt, cinnamon, and baking soda.

-- Using a pastry blender, a fork, or your fingertips, cut butter into flour mixture until the mixture resembles fine crumbs.
+- Cut in the butter: Use a pastry blender, fork, or your fingers to cut the cold butter into the flour mixture until it looks like fine crumbs.

-- In a small bowl, whisk together milk, egg yolk, and lemon juice.
-Pour into the flour mixture and stir until just combined.
+- Mix the wet ingredients: In a small bowl, whisk together the milk, egg yolk, and lemon juice.
+Pour into the dry ingredients and stir until just combined.
+Do not overmix.

-- Bake and let cool slightly on a baking sheet.
+- Cool on baking sheet: After baking, let the scones cool slightly on the baking sheet.

-- Transfer onto a wire rack to cool completely.
+- Transfer to wire rack: Move the scones to a wire rack to cool completely.

-- In a small bowl, whisk together the powdered sugar, milk, honey, and vanilla until smooth.
-Spoon over cooled peach scones.
+- Make and apply the glaze: In a small bowl, whisk together powdered sugar, milk, honey, and vanilla extract until smooth.
+Drizzle or spoon the glaze over the cooled scones and let it set before serving.

 RELATED: Small Batch Clotted Cream Recipe